Graham is a former magazine stylist with a passion for crafts. She writes for various magazines and blogs when she's not playing with glue.

 shelled, mixed nuts

-There are so many places that you can find plates and bowls for your cake stands.
+There are so many places where you can find plates and bowls for your cake stands.
 I have found some beautiful vintage pieces while antiquing.
 Most towns have at least one thrift shop.
 Here are a few other suggestions on where you may find just the right item to make your cake stands:

 - Building 19